aukspot/dles/README.md

 - [PIVOT](https://pivotthegame.com) - Create today's word by rotating its letters into the gold row.
 - [Pixletters](https://pixletters.com) - Guess the word, except each letter is represented in a pixel grid.
 - [Plausible](https://plausiblegame.com/en) - Guess the real definition of today's obscure word, then make up a fake definition for tomorrow's word.
-- [PlusWord](https://puzzles-prod.telegraph.co.uk/plusword) - Solve the mini crossword, then use letters in the shaded squares to figure out an additional word.
 - [Pocket Puzzles](https://playpocketpuzzles.com) - A collection of daily word games.
 - [Polygonle](https://www.polygonle.com) - Guess the word in 6 tries, like Wordle.
 Each unique shape over a column represents a letter.
 - [Poople](https://poople.io) - Get to 'POOP' in as few steps as possible!